The team looking after you

 Staying in hospital as an inpatient

-While you are with us you will meet several members of the team, who will introduce themselves.
-All our staff wear yellow name badges.
+During your stay, you will meet several members of the ward team who will introduce themselves.
+All our staff wear yellow name badges, and are happy to explain their role to you if you ask.

 Every day you will have a named nurse caring for you.
 They'll write their name on the 'named nurse board'.
 We also encourage you to write helpful information on the board.